 - Foundational Motions are those motions that change something in the Foundational Documents.
-Foundational Documents define what the CoDA program is, and include but are not limited to the Welcome (long and short version), Preamble, Twelve Steps, Twelve Traditions, Patterns & Characteristics of CoDependents and Recovery Patterns and Characteristics of CoDependence, Twelve Promises, Twelve Service Concepts, and the Fellowship Service Manual (FSM). - By Law Motions are those motions that change something in the By Laws.
+Foundational Documents define what the CoDA program is, and include but are not limited to the Welcome (long and short version), Preamble, Twelve Steps, Twelve Traditions, Patterns & Characteristics of CoDependents and Recovery Patterns and Characteristics of CoDependence, Twelve Promises, Twelve Service Concepts, and the Fellowship Service Manual (FSM). - Bylaw Motions are those motions that change something in the Bylaws.
 Bylaws outline the structure of our organization.
 They establish and protect the rights, and specify the duties and responsibilities of an organization's members, Board of Trustees, and others.
 Legally, they must be formally adopted and amended according to the procedure defined within them. - Policy Motions are those motions that change something in our Policies.
 CoDA Policies typically describe a principle or rule to guide decisions and affect the overall management of Corporate and Fellowship affairs.
-An example is the Expense Reimbursement Policy. - Voting Entity Issues(VEIs) are those issues that are formed as a result of a group conscience process at the Voting Entity level.
-They are submitted to VEI@coda.org on Motion/VEI form.
-They are usually assigned either to the Board or to a Committee for further action - Board/Committee Reports are the written and/or verbal accounts that give information about the particular entity.
-The contents of each report may vary and should include at least the following: - Voting Entity Issues assigned in the past year - o Accomplishments against last year's goals - Any other accomplishments over the past year - Voting Entity Reports are given by Delegates or VE members to update the CSC on VE activities - Budgets are categorized estimates of expected expenses over the following year. - Procedural Motions are motions that change something in our documented Procedures.
+An example is the Expense Reimbursement Policy. - Voting Entity Motions are those issues that are formed as a result of a group conscience process at the Voting Entity level, which resulted in a CSC Motion.
+These were formerly known as Voting Entity Issues (VEIs). - Board/Committee Reports are the written and/or verbal accounts that give information about the particular entity.
+The contents of each report may vary and should include at least the following: - o Accomplishments against last year's goals - o Any other accomplishments over the past year - Voting Entity Reports are given by Delegates or VE members to update the CSC on VE activities - Budgets are categorized estimates of expected expenses over the following year. - Procedural Motions are motions that change something in our documented Procedures.
 Procedures are the specific steps that we follow to accomplish various tasks.
-They keep the "business" of CoDA, Inc.. functioning. - The following types of procedures require submission to CSC for approval when originally developed or when changed: - Any procedure that is currently included in in the FSM - Any procedure that documents a process used during the CSC

-- Any procedure that involves people outside the group(s), (committee(s) /board(s)) that defined it. - The following types of procedures do not require submission to CSC for approval when originally developed or when changed: - Any procedure or procedural change that is required by law - Any procedure used internally by a single group or by multiple groups (e.g. Board, Committees, VE) who all agree to it
+They keep the "business" of CoDA World functioning. - The following types of procedures require submission to CSC for approval when originally developed or when changed: - Any procedure that is currently included in in the FSM - Any procedure that documents a process used during the CSC - Any procedure that involves people outside the group(s), (committee(s) /board(s)) that defined it. - The following types of procedures do not require submission to CSC for approval when originally developed or when changed: - Any procedure or procedural change that is required by law - Any procedure used internally by a single group or by multiple groups (e.g. Board, Committees, VE) who all agree to it